Left to right: Dr William Wong, Sarah Boyd

 National Rural Generalist Program (NRGP)

 The National Rural Generalist Taskforce was established in May 2018 and released advice to guide the development of a national training pathway for Rural Generalists, and to harness the broad-based expertise of the rural health section.
-The National Rural Generalist Pathway aims to develop and implement a continuous and integrated Rural Training Pathway, adaptable to different jurisdictions and regionally driven, which attracts, develops and retains more students and trainees to rural medical training pathways who have a range of skills and scope which address the needs of Australia’s regions and towns and improves access to a wider range of medical services for rural communities and improving health, social and economic outcomes.
+The National Rural Generalist Pathway aims to develop and implement a continuous and integrated Rural Training Pathway that is adaptable to different jurisdictions and regionally driven.
+The program aims to attract, train and retain more students and trainees to rural medical training pathways who have a range of skills and scope which address the needs of Australia’s regions and towns and improves access to a wider range of medical services for rural communities.
+Ultimately, improving health, social and economic outcomes.

-The Rural Generalist Program South Australian (RGPSA) receives funding from the Australian Government and aligns with the National Rural Generalist Pathway, however South Australia has a range of variables that need to be considered, such as state junior medical workforce influences, the construct of rural postgraduate medical training programs and the unique geographical and demographical make up of SA.
+The Rural Generalist Program South Australian (RGPSA) receives funding from the Australian Government and aligns with the National Rural Generalist Pathway.
+South Australia has a range of variables relevant to the implementation and delivery of our program such as state junior medical workforce influences, the construct of rural postgraduate medical training programs and the unique geographical and demographical make up of SA.

-With key objectives of attraction and retention, the RGPSA will provide a mechanism for engaging trainees interested in, or committed to Rural Generalism commencing at the postgraduate stage or beyond (PGY2+) subject to a trainee’s successful entry to a GP training program or demonstrated commitment to rural medicine, along with ongoing supports to encourage retention of trainees in rural areas long term.
+With the key objectives of attraction and retention, the RGPSA provides a mechanism for engaging trainees interested in, or committed to, Rural Generalism commencing at the postgraduate stage or beyond (PGY2+) subject to a trainee’s successful entry to a GP training program or demonstrated commitment to rural medicine.
+The RGPSA offers an array of supports to encourage retention of trainees in rural areas long term.

 Increasing rural based medical training positions

-Recent research undertaken by the University of Adelaide through the Medical Speciality Decision-making Study (2020), shows there have been declining numbers of applications for rural AGPT pathway program with a 28% decrease between 2016 and 2019.
-With general practice registrars making up 25% of the medical workforce in rural South Australia this will have implications for future capacity of service delivery to rural and remote communities.
+Research undertaken by the University of Adelaide through the Medical Speciality Decision-making Study (2020), found there were declining numbers of applications for rural AGPT pathway program with a 28% decrease between 2016 and 2019.
+With general practice registrars making up 25% of the medical workforce in rural South Australia, this has implications for future capacity of service delivery to rural and remote communities.
 Difficulties have also been experienced in recruiting general practitioners to work in rural and remote areas.

 The Rural Generalist Program South Australia has already overseen an increase in medical training positions in regional and rural areas, including more full time rural based training positions and rural rotations for metropolitan based junior doctors.
-Our regional local health networks have worked hard to establish the current four rural training networks (Limestone Coast, Flinders and Upper North, Eyre and Far North and Riverland Academy of Clinical Excellence) with a variety of training being offered from internships through to advanced skills training for both vocational trainees and Fellowed GPs.
-Barossa Hills Fleurieu will commence as a training network in 2024 with Yorke and Northern aiming to commence in 2025.
+Our six regional local health networks have worked hard to establish their rural training networks (Limestone Coast, Flinders and Upper North, Eyre and Far North, the Riverland Academy of Clinical Excellence and Barossa Hills Fleurieu with Yorke and Northern commencing in 2025) with a variety of training being offered from internships through to advanced skills training.

 Governance and Stakeholders

-The RGPSA is governed by the RGPSA Steering Committee with representatives of key stakeholders who will lead and guide the strategic direction and will monitor and oversee the state-wide implementation of the RGPSA.
+The RGPSA is governed by the RGPSA Steering Committee with representatives of key stakeholders leading and guiding the strategic direction and monitoring and overseeing the state-wide implementation of the RGPSA.

 RGPSA Stakeholders and Steering Group members are: